 AI Analytics

 • Automatic insight summaries and reports

-It still requires governance to prevent hallucinations — a semantic layer and data governance framework ensure the AI works with approved, accurate business definitions rather than making up answers.
+It still requires governance to prevent hallucinations — a validated semantic layer and data quality practices ensure the AI works with approved, accurate business definitions rather than making up answers.

+AI Analytics